adithya2204/turtlebot3-multirobot-setup-guide/readme.md

 **Keyboard Teleoperation**

-Control the robot using keyboard (on PC):
+Control the robot using the keyboard (on PC):

 ```bash
 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch